 LLM Comparative and International Dispute Resolution (Queen Mary, University of London, 2007 - 2008)

 LL.B (Hons) Law (Obafemi Awolowo University, Ile-Ife, 1997 - 2003)

 Adeniyi has worked at the Lagos Multi-Door Courthouse, the first Court Connected ADR Centre in Africa between 2011 and 2012, mostly as a Program Officer in the Lagos Settlement Week Office.
 He assisted with the administration of the Lagos Settlement Week, a joint initiative program of the Lagos State Judiciary, the Nigerian Bar Association (Lagos) and the Ministry of Justice, Lagos State, designed for the purpose of decongestion of the courts’ dockets through the referral of cases suitable for possible resolution via Time Bound mediation.

-Adeniyi has also been consulted to provide expert opinions on the prison conditions in Nigeria and how the extradition of Nigerian nationals, convicted of offences in the UK, to serve part of their custodial senetences in these prisons could potentially violate their human rights under Article 3 of the ECHR.
+Adeniyi has also been consulted to provide expert opinions as well as give evidence on the prison conditions in Nigeria.
+The opinon centered how the extradition of Nigerian nationals, convicted of offences in the UK to serve part of their custodial senetences in prisons in Nigeria, could potentially violate their human rights under Article 3 of the ECHR.

 Adeniyi Olayode (Consultant)